azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 ![](/Images/OMS_Blade_RS4.PNG)

-- Tile: The below query shows the number of unique baseline controls that are failing.
+- Tile: The below query shows the number of unique controls that are failing.
 	``` AIQL
 	AzSDK_CL
 	| where TimeGenerated > ago(3d)